-The Emergency Control Group (ECG) will appoint an Emergency Site Manager (ESM) who will assume overall responsibility for co-ordinating efforts at the emergency site.
-The Emergency Site Manager (ESM) will designate one Command Post as the primary communications centre, from which they will operate to coordinate the response, in co-operation with each agency's On Site Incident Commander.
-All inter-agency communication will be channeled through this Command Post and a direct link (radio and/or telephone) will be established with the Emergency Control Group (ECG) at the Emergency Operations Centre (EOC).
+The Emergency Control Group (ECG) will appoint an Emergency Site Manager (ESM) who will assume overall responsibility for coordinating efforts at the emergency site.
+The Emergency Site Manager (ESM) will designate one Command Post as the primary communications centre, from which they will coordinate the response, in co-operation with each agency's On-Site Incident Commander.
+All inter-agency communication will be channeled through this Command Post and a direct link (radioand/or telephone) will be established with the Emergency Control Group (ECG) at the Emergency Operations Centre (EOC).

-Once appointed, the Emergency Site Manager (ESM) assumes responsibility for overall co-ordination of all operations at the emergency site, and will no longer be responsible for the operations or command of his/her own agency.
-The Emergency Site Manager shall report directly to the Emergency Control Group (ECG) through the Emergency Operation Centre (EOC) Operations Section Chief.
+Once appointed, the Emergency Site Manager (ESM) assumes responsibility for overall coordination of all operations at the emergency site, and will no longer be responsible for the operations or command of his/her own agency.
+The Emergency Site Manager shall report directly to the Emergency Control Group (ECG) through the Emergency Operations Centre (EOC) Operations Section Chief.